Policy and Procedure #161.0, Purchasing

 Purchases of goods and services on behalf of the Board shall be made in the following manner, depending on the cost.

-The overall value of procurement cannot be reduced, such as, but not limited to, dividing a single procurement into multiple procurements, in order to circumvent the procurement threshold requirements and approval requirements.
+The overall value of procurement cannot be reduced, such as dividing a single procurement into multiple procurements, to circumvent the procurement threshold requirements and approval requirements.

 The Board employs a competitive procurement process to achieve optimum value for money.
-It is recognized, however, that special circumstances may require the Board to use non-competitive procurement.
+It is recognized, however, that exceptional circumstances may require the Board to use non-competitive procurement.

 Non-competitive procurement includes limited tendering.

-Prior to the commencement of non-competitive procurement, the Limited Tendering form for any acquisition of goods and services exceeding $10,000 must be completed and submitted to Purchasing Services before the purchase is made.
+Before non-competitive procurement begins, the Limited Tendering form for any acquisition of goods and services exceeding $10,000 must be completed and submitted to Purchasing Services before the purchase is made.
 Any acquisition exceeding $10,000 will require approval by the Chief Financial Officer.
 Purchasing Services will research and determine eligibility.

 The Board must not discriminate or exercise preferential treatment in awarding a contract to a vendor/contractor as a result of a competitive procurement process.